bloomreach/hippo-ckeditor/README.md

 ### How to check CKEditor version in the browser

-Open the devtools / console and type on the console commmand line CKEDITOR.version.
+Open the devtools / console and type on the console command line:

+    CKEDITOR.version

 ### Deployment to Nexus